Rojali-Jena/TRAVEL-WEBSITE/README.md

 # TRAVEL WEBSITE

-Build a TRAVEL WEBSITE using HTML, CSS & JAVASCRIPT
+Build a travel website using HTML, CSS & JAVASCRIPT